-While this is certainly a comprehensive range of accounts, if you are looking for a card for day-to-day spending and your child is younger than 11, HSBC can’t really help.
-You can compare cards from other providers with lower age limits by having a look on this page.
+While this is a decent range of accounts, if you are looking for a card for day-to-day spending and your child is younger than 11, HSBC can’t really help.
+You can find cards from other providers with lower age limits in our comparison.

 How to open a child account with HSBC

-All HSBC’s child accounts need to be opened in person at a branch.
+If your parent/guardian is already a personal HSBC customer, HSBC’s child accounts can be opened online.
+If not, the accounts need to be opened in person at a branch.
 You will need to bring a proof of identity, and if your parent or guardian does not already bank with HSBC, a proof of address too.
 If you are under 16, your parent or guardian will also need to sign the application form.